 In the old days diesel fuel metering was mechanical and depended on engine rpm and the contour of the camshaft lobe that actuated the injector.
 But with the new electronic controls, injector timing, pulse duration, pressure progression and level can be varied.
 The obvious payoff is a customized, efficient fuel burn.

-Yanmar Marine’s new for 2006 6LY3-ETP is a good example of a state of the art electronically governed inboard.
-Intercooled and turbocharged it squeezes maximum output out of a modestly sized package.
-Rated 480 horsepower it’s only about as big as an old school 300 horse.
+Yanmar Marine's 6LY3-ETP is a good example of a state of the art electronically governed inboard.
+Intercooled and turbocharged it squeezes maximum output out of a modestly-sized package.
+Rated 480 horsepower it's only about as big as an old school 300-horse.
 A month ago I spent a morning on Biscayne Bay, running a Regal rigged with the twin Yanmars.
 All the promises made in theory were proven true on the water.
 I was especially pleased with throttle response that accelerated the heavy boat so rapidly that in the seat of my pants it felt more like gas power than diesel.
 Its voice-print was subdued and there was nary a whiff of smoke.

 Common rail motors, also electronically controlled, go one step further, mounting a big horizontal fuel tube along the top of the cylinder head, adjacent to the injectors.
 In essence, the tube is a fuel reservoir, a strategically mounted mini day tank.
 So when the throttle position sensor tells the injector to gush more diesel, plenty of fuel lies waiting in the wings.
 In sharp contrast, iron age diesels had to first pump fuel to the injector, then spray.
 Without a ready reserve, throttle response used to be less than crisp.